-MOL has been selected as a White 500 Company, in the large enterprise category of the 2020 Certified Health and Productivity Management Organization Recognition Program, an initiative by Nippon Kenko Kaigi (*), for two consecutive years.
+MOL has been also selected as a White 500 Company, in the large enterprise category of the 2021 Certified Health and Productivity Management Organization Recognition Program, an initiative by Nippon Kenko Kaigi (*), for three consecutive years.

 (*) The Nippon Kenko Kaigi is an organization that takes practical actions, in collaboration with private organizations and with full administrative support, to ensure longer, healthier lifespans and to provide appropriate medical care, targeting individuals in Japan, a country facing a dramatically advancing aging society with a low birthrate.
 The organization aims to encourage workplaces and communities to achieve specific measures to overcome health-related challenges in collaboration with private organizations, e.g., economic associations, medical-care associations and insurers, and municipalities.

 The medical office is staffed by three doctors, a mental health specialist, two clinical psychologists, and a masseur, in addition to a full-time industrial doctor and public health nurse, providing a full range of services to support employees from the aspects of both physical and mental health.
 The office provides consultation on health and nutrition, as well as routine medical treatment and counseling.

 They also provide health-related counseling by email and phone for employees at sea or on overseas assignments.
 A unique MOL characteristic is the collaborative approach between the medical and mental health staff to maintain and improve employee health.